-It's peak grilling/barbecue season right now and I am so ready for it!
+It's peak grilling/barbecue season right now and we're so ready for it!
 There are few things better than dining al fresco at this time of year.
 It just feels so luxurious and relaxing!
-Grilling season is all about phenomenal burgers, making the most of beautiful seasonal vegetables, incredible kebabs and of course, marinated grilled chicken.
+Grilling season is all about phenomenal turkey burgers, making the most of beautiful seasonal vegetables, incredible kabobs and of course, marinated grilled chicken.

 What ingredients do I need?

-- pineapple chunks – fresh pineapple makes up the base of this marinade.
+Pineapple chunks - fresh pineapple makes up the base of this marinade.
 It adds lots of sweetness and that characteristic tropical pineapple flavour.

-- jalapeños – jalapeños add a subtle heat and their incredible green and grassy flavour.
+Jalapeños - jalapeños add a subtle heat and their incredible green and grassy flavour.

-How do I make a chicken marinade?
+How to make pineapple chicken marinade?